 The actual mx of fruits and nuts is entirely up to you, and you certainly don’t need to use this many, just have about six cups total of whatever you like.
 I also use some jarred Bing cherries I found at Stonewall Kitchens (Bada Bing) that add a softer fruit element to the cake.
 A cherry, apricot, and almond fruitcake would be delightful!

 The original recipe called for Crisco, and I substituted butter.
 Rather than 2 cups of brown sugar, I used one of brown and one of white.
 Aunt Elda’s was really dark and heavy in flavor so I eliminated the molasses, and added 1 cup of applesauce in its place, which helped to keep the cake moist.
-I also took out some of the heavier spices, omitting the teaspoon of cloves and nutmeg because I wanted this cake to be more about the fruits and less about the spices.
+I also took out some of the heavier spices, omitting the teaspoon of cloves and nutmeg because I wanted this cake to be more about the fruits with spices that didn’t overwhelm, especially those cloves.

 But, let’s not do away with the coffee

 I kept the coffee in the recipe, but changed its form by using 1 cup of apricot juice and a tsp. of instant espresso rather than the full cup of strong coffee.
 I added a vanilla bean and some fresh ginger as well.

 Although this is a lot of ingredients, the assembly of the cake is no more time-consuming than any other cake, you just need to soak the fruit overnight (Aunt Elda soaked it for a week).
 The next day, assembly and baking is pretty fast.

 Aunt Elda baked the cakes at 250 degrees for two to three hours!
 I’d probably forget they were in the oven and go somewhere if I baked them that long, so I increased the heat to 300 degrees and cooked them for 1 to 1/2 hours depending on the size of cake.

 A comforting ritual that slows us down during the holiday season